Spoiler warnings for the following:

 In Na Hong-jin’s The Chaser (2008), Eom Joong-ho (Kim Yoon-seok) is a former detective turned pimp who is in financial trouble because some of his prostitutes have gone missing.
 He assumes that they are being sold by a customer, Je Yeong-min (Ha Jung-woo), so he uses his investigative skills to track him down; however, Eom is only doing this not because he is concerned for their well-being, but because the girls need to clear their debts.
 The audience should expect this as Eom was introduced as a cynical and ostensibly callous pimp who treats his prostitutes poorly.
 He only becomes emotionally invested once he discovers that Je is a sadistic murderer.
 In a hard-boiled detective story, the hard-boiled protagonist eventually learns that corrupt state authorities - or rather, underdeveloped and incompetent ones - are the main antagonistic forces and the possible sources of the crime, leaving him to decide what kind of justice can be accomplished and then undertake to see this personalized justice through.
 Eom develops as a character in a similar fashion as he is constantly confronted by the bureaucratic and incompetent police force.
 Even at his most selfless moments, the police still manages to delay his progress, hardening his cynicism.

-Bong’s Mother (2009) deals with something similar with its Mother character (Kim Hye-ja).
+Bong’s Mother (2009) deals with something similar to its Mother character (Kim Hye-ja).
 The underlying difference between Mother and the protagonists of other detective-mystery films is that she is not associated with law-enforcement whatsoever (she doesn't know anything about investigating crimes).
 She is an unnamed widow who lives alone with her 27-year-old son, Do-joon (Won Bin), selling medicinal herbs in a small Korean town.
 Despite his mental impairment and proneness to angry bursts upon people calling him "stupid," Mother is fiercely devoted to Do-joon, and it's this bond that keeps their already grueling life away from complete despair.
 The bond is threatened, however, when a girl is found dead on a rooftop in town.
 The incompetent local police are pressured into finding the killer, so the police arrest Do-joon because of circumstantial evidence, Do-joon's mental disability, and their keenness on closing the case over following other potential leads.
 Upon discovering that there wasn't any careful investigation, Mother embarks on her own.
 Police incompetence has reached the point at which they essentially parody the hard-boiled detective archetype.
 They’re often seen smoking and throwing verbal jabs at Do-joon in front of colleagues, trying to intimidate suspects and impress the people around them.
 But their attempts at intimidating Do-joon are ineffective because he doesn’t mentally register them as something intimidating.
 If one's success at investigating a crime is determined by how close he or she reaches the truth beneath it, then Mother, unfortunately enough, succeeds as an investigator even without proper police training, further highlighting the incompetence and ineffectiveness of the local hard-boiled police.

 Eventually, hard-boiled protagonists become emotionally invested to an incredible degree in the crimes they're trying to solve.
 Some modern South Korean crime films take this concept as a basis for exploring themes of vengeance and violence, intensifying the emotional investment to an even higher level.
 In Park Chan-wook’s Sympathy for Mr. Vengeance (2002), Park Dong-jin (Song Kang-ho) and Ryu (Shin Ha-kyun) are embroiled in cyclic vengeance: two stories - one for each protagonist - in which the characters, as film critic Kim Young-jin best describes it, aren't clearly presented as good or bad people, but only unlucky ones.
 It's an outwardly simple story that contains outwardly simple content, yet the inwardly emotional wavelengths of the story are not simple.
 Unfortunate fates are pulled into the psychologically and physically cruel violence of vengeance; however, intense emotions aren't displayed through violent outbursts.
 Instead, they're gradually accumulated as explosive internal power, a subtle undercurrent of sadness and anguish that are mostly expressed through elaborate linkages of wordless gazes and strong gestures.
 There's a placid rhythm to this accumulation in which this violent tension will explode at any moment.
 And as they continue investigating, finding, and confronting the people who've wronged them, both Park and Ryu develop a cynical worldview in which nothing but vengeance matters, consciously ignoring the consequences of achieving it.
 Their personal and violent struggles for vengeance are analogous to Gittes' confrontation with a depth of depravity beyond the capacity of the hard-boiled ethos of individualistic justice - there are no heroic confrontations or triumphs of justice in these films.
 Chinatown’s villain is free to continue his aggressive depredation on everything and everyone in Los Angeles; his daughter-granddaughter can never escape his influence.
 Park and Ryu, as director Park Chan-wook described it, slowly become the monsters that caused their suffering as they try to complete their quest for vengeance.
 All of their stories end with a tragic catastrophe and the destruction of the innocent.
 All of the protagonists end up defeated.